-The College provides annual training for all students, faculty, and staff.
-Students enrolled in East Georgia State College’s First Year Learning Experience class must complete the on-line EverFi courses.
-The course is available for all East Georgia State College’s students to access.
-All faculty and staff are required to annually complete the on-line EverFi course for Employees.
+The College provides annual training for all new students, faculty, and staff. students enrolled in East Georgia State College’s must complete the on-line Sexual Assault Awareness and Prevention training.
+The training is available for all East Georgia State College’s students to access.
+All faculty and staff are required to annually complete the related on-line course for Employees.
 Faculty and staff who fail to complete the course will be subject to disciplinary action.
-All EGSC employees with assigned roles in Title IX, including but not limited to, the Title IX Coordinator, investigators, panel members, hearing advisors, officials conducting resolutions, officials conducting hearings and officials hearing appeals will attend regular trainings concerning Title IX.
-The Title IX Coordinator coordinates the trainings for all employees with assigned roles in Title IX.
+All EGSC employees with assigned roles in Title IX, including but not limited to, the Title IX Coordinator or the Coordinator’s designee, investigators, panel members, hearing advisors, officials conducting resolutions, officials conducting hearings and officials hearing appeals will attend regular trainings concerning Title IX.
+The Title IX Coordinator or the Coordinator’s designee coordinates the trainings for all employees with assigned roles in Title IX.
 All training material is posted on the EGSC Title IX website, in accordance with US DOE regulations.

 These policies and procedures shall become effective on August 15, 2017 and on the revision dates indicated above.